reillypascal/personalsite-ssg/pages/wiki/notebook/tech-projects/kodi-streaming-box-raspberry-pi.md

 This is a guide to setting up a Raspberry Pi as a TV streaming box using the [Kodi](https://kodi.tv/) media center.
 I've compiled instructions from a few different sources, and I'm putting it in one place to help keep track of everything; guard against the linked sites going down; and share what I know with others in one convenient place.

-This discussion pairs nicely with Jellyfin running on a home server, as I discuss [[tv-media-server|here]].
+This discussion pairs nicely with Jellyfin running on a home server, [as I discuss here](/wiki/notebook/tech-projects/tv-media-server/).

 ## Guide (Some Natalie's Blog)
 - [Kodi setup on a Raspberry Pi 4](https://some-natalie.dev/blog/kodi-setup/)